12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Catarata del Toro

 Catarata del Toro is a beautiful waterfall in Costa Rica where the water pours down into an extinct volcanic crater.
-This private ecological reserve is surrounded by wonderful lush jungle with four fantastic viewpoints and many different trees, flowers and birds to see.
+This private ecological reserve is surrounded by a wonderful lush jungle with four fantastic viewpoints and many different trees, flowers and birds to see.
 You can see Catarata del Toro already after a few minutes of walking into the reserve from a higher perspective.
-But if you want to feel its real power, then hike down to the base of the 90 meters high Catarata del Toro waterfall.
+But if you want to feel its real power, then hike down to the base of the 90-meter-high Catarata del Toro waterfall.

 Read in our complete guide everything about Catarata del Toro